|Course Length:||3 Years Full-Time|

-- History at Edge Hill University ranked top in the North West for organisation & management and in the top two in the North West for overall satisfaction in the National Student Survey 2015;
+- History at Edge Hill University ranked top in the North West for overall satisfaction, teaching, academic support and personal development in the National Student Survey 2016;

 - Study Modern History from across the globe in a supportive and research active environment;